fnokeke/beehive/README.md

 - `./run_gunicorn.sh` starts server with multiple workers.
 - Refresh your browser and you should be good to go!

+## Beehive Android + ResearchStack
+To create android apps that build on ResearchStack,[follow this guide.](https://github.com/fnokeke/NewBeehiveSurvey)

 ## Privacy
 To maintain and preserve user privacy, this project will eventually access third party datastreams using [Immersive Core](https://github.com/cornelltech/immersive-core).

 [Google Credentials]: [https://console.developers.google.com/apis/credentials?project=_]